In-the-field camera adjustments

 Male Black-throated Blue Warbler; ISO 800; F5.6; 1/250 sec; Exposure compensation -1.
 I started at ISO 800, F 5.6, -2/3 exposure compensation, and metered a neutral background to find I had enough shutter speed.
 The bird landed on a perch with a slightly darker than neutral background so I moved exposure compensation from -2/3 to -1.
 This example is cropped, so the bird was smaller in the frame.
 Using F5.6 was good enough for sufficient feather detail in this case.
 The back of the wing and tail go out-of-focus, but the critical areas of face, beak, chest, front wing (shoulder) are perfectly in focus.

 Male Cerulean Warbler; ISO 1250; F6.3; 1/320 sec; Exposure compensation -2/3.
 I started at ISO 800, F 6.3; -2/3 exposure compensation and metered a neutral background to find I did not have enough shutter speed for this particular somewhat hyper individual, so I adjusted ISO to 1250, metered again and had enough shutter speed at 1/320 sec.
 The bird landed briefly on a perch with an overall neutral background so exposure compensation stayed at -2/3.
 This was a difficult background to judge because it combined lighter and darker than neutral areas.

 Worm-eating Warbler; ISO 1600; F6.3; 1/250 sec; Exposure compensation -2/3.
 This example is similar to the one above but after metering at ISO 1250 I found I had to adjust up to ISO 1600 to have sufficient shutter speed.

 Male Scarlet Tanager; ISO 400; F5.6; 1/250 sec; Exposure compensation -1/3.
 I also took this image before good noise reduction software existed and I used a camera with significant noise above ISO 400.
 The overall background is lighter than neutral so I moved from a starting exposure of -2/3 (for a neutral background) to -1/3.
-The background seems light enough that I could have moved to 0 (zero), but this particular bird was very bright, and I did not want to overexpose.
+The background seemed light enough that I could have moved to 0 (zero), but this particular bird was very bright, and I did not want to overexpose.
+The red on a male Scarlet tanager , as well as the bright colors on many of the male tropical tanagers, are often brighter than you would expect and can easily be overexposed.